DanZinagri/NicheD20/docs/Classes/Martial/Ranger/index.md

 ## Aim (Ex)

-At 1st level, the Ranger learns to focus their senses as a 2 AP action gaining a +1 insight bonus on all attack and damage rolls against a single target he can see, and treats their crit range of their weapon as 1 higher (20 becomes 19-20, 19-20 becomes 18-20).
+At 1st level, the Ranger learns to focus their senses as a 2 AP action gaining a +1 insight bonus on all attack and damage rolls against a single target he can see, and treats their crit range of their weapon as 1 higher (20 becomes 19-20, 19-20 becomes 18-20, etc...).
 These bonuses only apply on ranged weapon attacks against this target, and last until the beginning of their next turn.

 At 5th level and every 5 levels thereafter the ranger increases the insight bonus on attack and damage rolls with aim by an additional 1.